 Forever means forever!

 The apostle Paul and his fellow believers acknowledged, observed, and kept the Appointed Times of God as current, valid ‘Feasts Days’.
-The LORD’s Holy Spirit had Luke write that these Feasts took place as regularly observed events decades after the cross.
-None of the disciples or the apostles or anyone else in the New Covenant Scriptures ever complained or exclaimed that these Feasts were abolished, done away with or not to be observed.
+The Spirit of the LORD had Luke write that these Feasts took place as regularly observed events decades after the cross.
+None of the disciples or the apostles or anyone else in the New Testament Scriptures ever complained or exclaimed that these Feasts were abolished, done away with or not to be observed, none.

 Let’s review the facts: